Liu Yi (badminton): Career

 Liu won his first senior international title at the Vietnam International Series with Chen Boyang.
 A week later, Liu won his second consecutive title at the Malaysia International Series tournament.

 In March 2023, Liu and Chen won their first BWF Tour 100 title at the 2023 Ruichang China Masters, and won their first BWF World Tour title at the 2023 Orléans Masters.

 In 2024, Liu and Chen became the runner-up in the Thailand Open.
 Together with his temporary partner Chen Xujun, they captured the Macau Open title.

 In the beginning of the 2025 season, Liu and Chen reached their first ever final in the BWF World Tour Super 1000 at the Malaysia Open, but the duo were beaten by Korean new pair Seo Seung-jae and Kim Won-ho.
 They then won the silver medal at the 2025 Asian Championships after being defeated in the final by Aaron Chia and Soh Wooi Yik.
 In August, Liu and Chen had a wonder run and grabbed silver medal in 2025 BWF World Championships, beaten by Kim Won-ho and Seo Seung-jae.

+Liu and Chen grabbed the next title in March 2026 at the German Open against the French pair of Julien Maio and William Villeger.
+One month later, Liu and Chen helped the Chinese team to defend their title at the 2026 Thomas Cup, beating France at the final with 3 to 1 scoreline.
+They gained their third title of the season at the Australian Open by beating the third seed from Indonesia, Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani in straight games.